LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

     -d '{"username":"ben","password":"ILikeN1G3R!A##?"}'
   ```
    After registering with the detector service, send the same credentials to
-   Sock Shop so both backends share the account:
+   Demo Shop so both backends share the account:

    ```bash
    curl -X POST http://localhost:8080/register \